cansuergun/Operations-on-Turkish-word-vectors/README.md

         - man-> woman :: grandfather --------->  dervish (grandmother was expected here)
    ## Task 3 - Debiasing word vectors
-    - ### Task 3-a: Neutralize bias for non-gender specific words For the gender bias vector: g=word_vectors['kadın'] - word_vectors['adam'] ("woman" - "man"), this task creates the neutralized word vector representation of the input "hemşire" ("nurse").
+    - ### Task 3-a: Neutralize bias for non-gender specific words Using the gender bias vector: g=word_vectors['kadın'] - word_vectors['adam'] ("woman" - "man"), this task creates the neutralized word vector representation of the input "hemşire" ("nurse").
          - cosine similarity between "hemşire" and g, before neutralizing:  0.050692555
          - cosine similarity between "hemşire" and g, after neutralizing:  -7.24249e-09
     - ### Task 3-b: Equalization algorithm for gender-specific words
-         If  "teyze"("aunt") is closer to "hemşire" ("nurse") than "amca" ("uncle"), by applying neutralizing to "hemşire" ("nurse") we can reduce the gender-stereotype associated with nursing.
+         If  "teyze" ("aunt") is closer to "hemşire" ("nurse") than "amca" ("uncle"), by applying neutralizing to "hemşire" we can reduce the gender-stereotype associated with nursing.
 But this still does not guarantee that "amca" and "teyze" are equidistant from "hemşire."
 The equalization algorithm takes care of this.
          #### cosine similarities before equalizing:
          - cosine_similarity(word_to_vec_map["amca"], g) =  -0.13712864
          - cosine_similarity(word_to_vec_map["teyze"], g) =  0.014657278